ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - metadata_filename (str, optional, default=metadata.json): Filename of the metadata json file.
 The metadata MUST contain a 'title' field.
-- in_dir (Path, optional): The directory to read the metadata file from.
+- in_dir (DirectoryPath, optional): The directory to read the metadata file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): Encoding of the json file.

 ### TextReader